brikc/GettingDataCourseProject/README.md

-# Getting and Cleaning Data - Course Project
+# Getting and Cleaning Data
+# Course Project

 This repository contains three files pertaining to the course project:

+- CodeBook.md
 - README.md (this file)
 - run_analysis.R
 - tidyData.txt

+Each of the other files are described in the remainder of this README.md file.

+## CodeBook.md

+This file provides a description of the variables and observations that are found in the tidyData.txt file.

+## run_analysis.R

+Following are details on how the run_analysis.R script works.

+## tidyData.txt

+This is the text file that holds the resulting tidy dataset which run_analysis.R produces.

 This is an R Markdown document.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on using R Markdown see <http://rmarkdown.rstudio.com>.